srsarangi/droneswarm/README.md

 ***Assets -> Scripts -> Final Scripts***  Contains all the script files for Swarm

-***Leader Waypoints movements is provided for Finalvideo.
+***Currently, Leader Waypoints movements is provided for Finalvideo.
 To run any other environments.
 Modify Leader Waypoints accordingly.
 It is present in Assets -> Scripts -> Final Scripts.***